 - between the ages of 18 and 23 in full time education or vocational training

-- unable to engage in gainful employment i.e. paid employment for not less than 30 hours in each week for a period of not less than 12 months, because of permanent physical or mental impairment.
+- unable to engage in gainful employment, that is paid employment for not less than 30 hours in each week for a period of not less than 12 months, because of permanent physical or mental impairment